 Please use the application platform to submit your CV and a 300 word description of the kind of antiracist public social media work you'd like to do.
 Applications for the 2024 cohort will open in the fall of 2023.

 Please feel free to contact Dorothy Kim (firstname.lastname@example.org) with any questions.

 Schedule of workshops

-'Social Media and the Public Intellectual: Developing a Professional Social Media Practice' with Ra’il l’Nasah Kiam
+'Social Media and the Public Intellectual: Developing a Professional Social Media Practice, Part II' with Ra’il l’Nasah Kiam

 Twitter can be an overwhelming platform for newer users, especially in our current landscape of social media-based misinformation and harassment campaigns.
 In spite of these challenges, Twitter still holds value as a useful place to connect with colleagues, students, and wider communities, to disseminate information relevant to your scholarship, and to even engage in public education.
 This workshop will introduce you to tools and practices that can help participants achieve their personal and professional social media goals, while mitigating the potential risks that come with creating a more active Twitter presence.

 Ra’il l’Nasah Kiam (they/them) is a North Carolina-based artist and independent researcher.
 They received their BA from Sarah Lawrence College, and their MA from the University of Mississippi.
 For the past decade, they have created and curated blogs dedicated to Black history, politics, and cultural production, including Antiblackness is a Theory and Cane Curate.
 In 2014, they and Shafiqah Hudson created the hashtag and counter-propaganda practice #YourSlipIsShowing, which has successfully challenged a number of online inauthentic amplification networks.